ualbertalib/ojsxml/README.md

 citations can be seperated with a new line.

 The following fields are optional and can be left empty:
-DOI, volume, issue, subtitle, keywords, citations, affiliation, cover image (both cover_image_filename and cover_image_alt_text must be included or omitted),
+DOI, volume, issue, subtitle, keywords, citations, affiliation, cover image (both cover_image_filename and cover_image_alt_text must be included or omitted),licenseUrl,copyrightHolder,copyrightYear

 #### Instructions